 Broad Arrow

-With a lightweight chassis powered by a double-overhead cam six-cylinder engine featuring hemispherical combustion chambers and a Roots-type supercharger, Alfa’s 6C 1750 was one of the top sports cars to beat on European race tracks in the early 1930s.
-Though it is often seen with Zagato or Touring bodywork, it wore a wide variety of designers.
+With a lightweight chassis powered by a double-overhead-cam six-cylinder engine featuring hemispherical combustion chambers and a Roots-type supercharger, Alfa’s 6C 1750 was one of the top sports cars to beat on European race tracks in the early 1930s.
+Though it is often seen with Zagato or Touring bodywork, the 6C 1750 wore sheetmetal from a wide variety of designers.
 This is the first of about 30 examples clothed by Giuseppe Figoni of later Figoni et Falaschi fame.

 It was reportedly delivered to France and featured in a period Figoni ad, described as a “Phaeton Sport.”
 Its first owner “may have been” famous racing driver Pierre-Louis Dreyfus, and it was restored in the 2010s.